YcleptJohn/placement-report/report.md

 was at HX as a full-time engineer.
 The work isn't always exciting but the people in the pod made it an absolute blast, with many a fun pod lunch had.
-However, due to the fact I was at HX on placement I believe I could have benefitted more form moving pods earlier.
+However, due to the fact I was at HX on placement I believe I could have benefitted more from moving pods earlier.
 By the time I'd stayed in the pod for 5 or 6 months the majority of the work became trivial to complete and didn't teach me much.
 I would have appreciated a chance to experience another pod and learn even more.

 Overall, my time with CEX was a great experience.
-I feel that it is a fantastic pod to start in due to variety of work that is completed across many projects.
+I feel that it is a fantastic pod to start with due to the variety of work that is completed across many projects.
 It's a great way to develop a broad understanding of HX systems.
 Even though my work in the pod eventually felt stale the people I was surrounded with made it all worthwhile and kept it enjoyable.
-I'm thankful for how the team aspects contributed to my communication skills and the broad initial education it gave me, all of which have helped me going forwards.
+I'm thankful for how the team aspects contributed to my communication skills and the broad initial education CEX gave me, all of which have helped me going forwards.

 Tech Foundations (Dev stream)
 =============================

-My second pod move felt long overdue by the time I eventually switched to Tech Foundations, I'd become stale where I was and was extremely excited for the change.
-Especially being invited closer to the back-end where I had always originally envisioned myself.
+My move to Tech Foundations felt long overdue, I'd become stale in CEX and was extremely excited for the change.
+Especially being invited closer to the back-end where I always envisioned myself.

-During the week that I joined the pod was actually splitting up into three streams.
+During the week that I joined the pod was being split into three streams.
 The original Tech Foundation pod grew large and had multiple separate focuses, therefore it was split into Dev Foundations, UI Foundations and Data Foundations.
 The specific stream I've been focused in is Dev Foundations.

 Background
 ----------

 The Dev foundations stream focuses on helping other engineers ship code quickly and with the best processes possible.
-This is achieved by providing easy access to infrastructure and purpose-built toolsets, especially in the form of the microservice architecture.
+This is achieved by providing easy access to infrastructure and purpose-built tool sets, especially in the form of the microservice architecture.

 The microservice architecture and all of the tools surrounding it are actually the biggest single focus of the pod.
-Throughout my time in the pod almost everything we've been working on has revolved around maintaining, improving and expanding our offering to the team.
+Throughout my time with DF almost everything we've been working on has revolved around maintaining, improving and expanding our offering to the team.
 This included our own in-house self-built CI service, dockyard-deploy scripts, dockyard-tools like dockyard-rpc and many others.

 ### People